willgpaik/willgpaik.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
 I'm Ghanghoon "Will" Paik, an HPC machine learning performance engineer with 9 years of experience at Penn State and Northeastern University's research computing centers.
 I specialize in optimizing computational infrastructure and helping researchers maximize their computing efficiency.
 I hold a PhD in Aerospace Engineering from Penn State, where I developed high-performance algorithms for complex trajectory optimization problems.

 My work focuses on bridging traditional HPC with modern infrastructure approaches, particularly in making high-performance computing more accessible and cost effective for diverse research teams and computational projects.